gromitn/reolink-isp-controls/README.md

   - Available when **Exposure = Manual**
 - **Shutter Min / Shutter Max**
   - Available when **Exposure = Manual** or **Exposure = Anti-Smearing**
+- **Apply settings action**
+  - Can apply any combination of exposure, shutter, and gain in a single camera write
+  - Targets the device, not an individual entity

 When a setting is changed, the integration writes it to the camera and then reads the ISP settings back so Home Assistant shows the actual saved value.